North Carolina Innovative Approaches Initiative

 Replication

 Communities in other states can request an Innovative Approaches Project Implementation Manual from the NC Division of Child and Family Well-Being, Whole Child Health Section to share resources and lessons learned in establishing successful IA initiatives across the state.
-While this implementation manual is written to guide IA projects funded by NC Division of Child and Family Well-Being, Whole Child Health Section hopes that the manual can also be used to assist communities with other sources of funding in creating new Innovative Approaches sites.
+While this implementation manual is written to guide IA projects funded by the NC Division of Child and Family Well-Being, Whole Child Health Section hopes that the manual can also be used to assist communities with other sources of funding in creating new Innovative Approaches sites.

 Collection of Snapshots of Success stories highlighting IA strategies at work are also available by request from the NC Division of Child and Family Well-Being, Whole Child Health Section.
 These success stories will aid in replication in other rural sites, as they provide an overview of county-specific projects including Maternal and Child Health Bureau priority areas addressed, rationale for selected approach, project results, related community efforts, timeline/key milestones, lessons learned, and project impact on families of CYSHCN.